Jaxon0/Profile-Bot/README.md

 ## Getting Started

 - Copy the repo link and create your project in Glitch
-- Go to the server.js file and enter your bot token into "bot-token-here", then choose a prefix where it says "prefix-goes-here".
+- Go to the server.js file and enter your bot token into "bot-token-here" at the very top, then scroll down and enter a chosen a prefix where it says "prefix-goes-here".

 ![Image](https://i.imgur.com/b2k6i1y.png)
 *enter under "token" and "prefix"*